 Lifting hair at the roots is the golden rule of volume so my ultimate tip is to ensure you start by applying your volumising product directly to them to give them the scaffolding the need to stay lifted.
 If you think about how you treat hair when it’s flat – you ruffle it up at the roots with your hands – and nine times out of ten it remains lank and flat.
 Put simply, if your hair doesn’t have that support from the product, then all the ruffling, massaging and teasing in the world won’t work.
 That said, don’t forget the mid-lengths and ends either.

 Drying is another roots affair.
 Whether using a brush (I’d suggest something like the Olivia Garden Nano Thermic Ion Brush), fingers or a diffuser to blow dry, remembering to lift the roots it essential, so if you’re using a brush get it in at the roots, making sure the hair is completely dry before moving elsewhere on the head.
 Leaving them damp immediately equals flat hair.
 If you dry hair with fingers, lift the hair up and away from the scalp to get the lift.
-Once you have fully dry hair then use a brush such as my favourite Macadamia Bristled Vent Brush as it keeps some air in the hair.

 Neil’s Top Tip